Recipe Generation from Unsegmented Cooking Videos: Extended model

 \textbf{(1) Action selector} outputs event-weighted action and action-weighted event vectors by predicting the executed actions and related events.
 Let the action vectors be $\A=(\ai_1, \ai_2, \ldots, \ai_r, \ldots, \ai_R)$, that is, the pre-defined action embedding, where $\ai_r$ represents $r$-th actions and $R$ is the number of the actions.
 In \figref{fig:dot_product}, the actions ``crack'' and ``stir'' are executed at the oracle event $\h_3$; thus $\ai_{\ast}$ that corresponding crack and stir indices should be selected with the relation to $\h_3$.
 This computation can be formulated as the dot-product attention as follows:

 where $\W_a^Q, \W_h^K, \W_h^V$ represents a linear layer and $d$ represents the dimension size of $\A$ and $\HH$\footnote{The dimension size of $\A$ is set to be equal to $\HH$.}.
+Note that $\mathrm{Softmax(\cdot)}$ represents the row-wise softmax operation on a matrix.
 We also acquire action-weighted event vectors $\dot{\HH}_a$ as follows:

 where $\W_h^Q, \W_a^K, \W_a^V$ represents a linear layer.

 \textbf{(2) Ingredient selector} outputs the event-weighted ingredient and ingredient-weighted event vectors by predicting the ingredients used and related events.
 For example, in \figref{fig:dot_product}, the raw ``eggs'' should be selected at $\h_3$.
 This computation is achieved by replacing $\A$ with $\G^{t-1}$ in \eqref{eq:adot} and \eqref{eq:vdot} as follows: